humanetech-community/awesome-humane-tech/pull_request_template.md

 <!-- If it's not a FLOSS/FOSS/OSS project, please clarify further -->

 ### Is there a similar software/tool etc., that already exists?

-Yes : how does my tool differ from the existing one (also include how it differs in terms of humane ethical reasons?
+Yes : how does my project differ from the existing one (also include how it differs in terms of humane ethical reasons?

-No : Try to explain why and the motivations so that we can understand your project better and it will help us speak about your work
+No : Try to explain why and the motivations, goals, and purpose if you can, so that we can understand your project better and it will help us speak about your work.

 ### Add any other topic/section here you wish to explain and elaborate